-testing-based learning should activate greater error-driven learning than restudy, and indeed we show that the Theremin model is better able to take advantage of these error signals than the comparison NoEDL model.
+Finally, we ran a version of our model to simulate the testing effect in a behavioral experiment (Carrier & Pashler, 1992).
+The testing effect is a widely-replicated finding that learning in the context of testing (e.g., with a partial retrieval cue to probe retrieval of previously-studied information, also known as retrieval practice) is more effective than re-studying the original complete information.
+It should be clear that this testing-based learning should activate greater error-driven learning than restudy, and indeed we show that the Theremin model is better able to take advantage of these error signals than the comparison NoEDL model.

 We used the small hippocampus with 100 pairs of AB (no AC in this task), and simulated the experiment with Theremin and NoEDL, each running 30 subjects (i.e., runs).
 Both models started with 5 epochs of pretraining and an epoch of initial learning all using the Theremin setting to achieve same initial criteria.
 After the initial learning, either retrieval practice (RP, i.e., testing) or restudy (RS) was run for another epoch, with a context drift of 10% to simulate the interval between learning and RP/RS in the experiment.
 Specifically, RP uses the same settings as testing in our model, but with the plus phase clamped to the correct